 I was talking with a friend yesterday about how I learned web dev.

-They’re just starting out in University, and were surprised to hear that I dont really attribute a lot of my technical knowledge to Uni classes.
-So I made them a quick list of the web-dev resources I used to learn, and that I still use to learn!
+They’re just starting out in University, and were surprised to hear that I don’t really attribute a lot of my technical knowledge to university classes.

 ℹ I’m still working on this one- it’ll be updated over time.

 I may re-organize things to be more focused on the level of complexity than the format as it probably makes more sense for quick referencing.

 Video Courses 📺